Zequez/logseq-vault/pages/Rage Club.md

-- A Telegram group is formed.
+- A Telegram group for the [[Team]] is formed.
-- We present ourselves in the Telegram group.
+- Each of us presents themselves in the Telegram group.
+- Meet-ups are scheduled;
 - We treat [[Anger]] as a neutral source of information.
 - We create a new relationship with Anger.
 - We ask the question: "Why is it not OK for me to feel my anger?"